Subgranting (SUB) Grants

 - A match of at least 1:1 required of all individuals and groups receiving funding from the subgranting arts council;

-- Notification to SCAC County Coordinator of all subgrant review meetings.
+- Notification to the SCAC Grants Office of all subgrant review meetings.

 Subgrant funding is not intended to support school-based artist residencies.